tuhrig/tuhrig.github.io/_posts/2022/2021-12-18-remaking-my-blog-with-jekyll.md

 The actual migration on the other side was a bunch of work.
 My old blog has been growing over the years and it accumulated a lot of "technical debt".
+Even before the migration, there have been broken posts, dead links and missing images.
 I'm happy that it's done, but it wasn't all fun.

 **Best regards,** Thomas.